-Leicester v Sale (Sat)
+Tigers beat Sale for sixth win from six

-Premiership: Leicester Tigers v Sale Sharks (Sat)
+Premiership: Leicester 19-11 Sale - Tigers beat Sharks for sixth straight win

 Last updated on .From the section Rugby Union